garyciampa/azure-dev-day-serverless/README.md

 - Azure Cosmos DB
 - Azure infrastructure services to include resource groups, storage accounts and familiarization with Azure CLI services

+**NOTE: This exercise is a section of a day-long presentation on Azure App Innovation, the complete workshop may be found [here](https://aka.ms/azuredevdaylabs).**

 ## Requirements

 This example assumes the user already has an Azure subscription with contributor access.
 Additionally, the following services will be required during the lab: